Dimakl/Collective-Wallet-Smart-Contract/README.md

 Collective wallet smart contract example is deployed at address in Etherium Goerli network [ 0x55F776969622b8c455EAE2996216bb6b9002e0A1](https://goerli.etherscan.io/address/0x55f776969622b8c455eae2996216bb6b9002e0a1)

 ## Features
- - The contract owner can add approvers to the wallet.
+ - The contract owner can add approvers to the wallet by calling the `addApprover` function.
- - Users can submit transactions for approval.
+ - Users can submit transactions for approval by calling the `submitTransaction` function and specifying the transaction ID, recipient address, and the amount of tokens to be transferred.
- - Users can approve transactions.
+ - Users can approve transactions by calling the `approveTransaction` function and specifying the transaction ID.
  - When a transaction has received the required number of approvals, it is executed and the appropriate amount of tokens is transferred to the recipient.
+The transaction is then added to the list of approved transactions and the `TransactionApproved` event is emitted.
  - The contract keeps track of the transactions that have been submitted, the number of approvals they have received, and which users have approved them.

 ## Usage